Two Roads to Classicality

 In particular, an empty (causal) disjoint embedding is just an object of the form $(A,0)$ in $\Splitorcausal(\catC)$.
-Note that in general a disjoint embedding is not necessarily a biproduct in $\catC$, since it may fail to satisfy~\eqref{eq:biprod_sum}.
+Note that a disjoint embedding is not necessarily a biproduct in $\catC$, since it may fail to satisfy~\eqref{eq:biprod_sum}.

 \begin{example} Any (causal) biproduct is in particular a (causal) disjoint embedding.
 Hence they are present in our examples $\ClassProb$, $\Rel$ and $\MatR$. \end{example}